pure-admin/vue-pure-admin/README.en-US.md

 <img src="http://yiming_chang.gitee.io/manages/pay.png" width="360px" height="480px" />

-## Exchange Group

-My WeChat: 18237613535, pull you into the group

 ## License

 In principle, no fees and copyrights are charged, so you can use it with confidence